chromaui/chromatic-docs/themes.md

 ## Define theme modes

 Modes are defined in the `.storybook/modes.js|ts` file.
+If your project doesn't have this file yet, go ahead and create it.
 To enable a theme within a mode, specify the theme name using the `chromatic[mode_name].theme` parameter.

 ```jsx
 // .storybook/modes.js|ts